verbb/field-manager/README.md

 ### Changelog

+#### 1.2

+- Edit fields or field groups directly from the FieldManager screen.
+- Better error-handling for `saveField()`
+- Swapped HUD for Modal when cloning single field.
+Allows editing of all field settings/properties, not just group, name and handle.

 #### 1.1

-- Added an option to provide a `prefix` to be used for all field handle's value when cloning group.
+- Added an option to provide a `prefix` to be used for all fields handle value when cloning group.
 This is because field handles need to be unique!

 #### 1.0